-Surf Life Saving in Queensland (SLSQ) began in 1908, when an old line and belt was brought to Tweed Heads by Sydney dentist Harold Bennett for the purpose of forming a life saving club.
-Not long after, the first qualified surf lifesavers practiced at Greenmount Beach.
+Surf Life Saving in Queensland (SLSQ) began in 1908, when an old line and belt was brought to Tweed Heads by Sydney dentist Harold Bennett for the purpose of forming a lifesaving club.
+Not long after, the first qualified surf lifesavers practised at Greenmount Beach.

 On February 21, 1909, the first recorded rescue using a lifesaving reel was performed in surf off Greenmount.
 Lifesavers rescued four young women and a young man, who had been swept away by a rip.

 SLSQ was formally established in 1930 and is the governing body for surf lifesaving in Queensland.
 From these very humble beginnings, SLSQ has now achieved world recognition for the outstanding courage and service of its members.

 SLSQ invests in world-first hi-tech drone rescue enterprise: Ripper Corp

 SLSA celebrates 40 Years of Women in Lifesaving and 90 years of Surf Life Saving Queensland

 The Westpac Lifesaver Rescue Helicopter Service Queensland celebrates its 40th anniversary.

 Burleigh Heads Mowbray Park's Kristy Mitchell raises a record $232,832 as Summer Surf Girl entrant.